- Galapagos Legend

 Summary : The Galapagos Islands are considered one of the most spectacular and pristine National Parks in the world.
 Visitors delight in the abundant, unusual, and surprisingly approachable wildlife--from Galapagos giant tortoises to playful sea lions to the fascinating blue-footed boobies.
-Visit a turtle sanctuary on this trip of a lifetime.
+Snorkel among sea lions, hike into the home of giant tortoises and roam pristine beaches on this trip of a lifetime.

 We strongly recommend two pre-cruise nights and one post-cruise night in Quito or Guayaquil.
 Please inquire about adding these or other services to your trip.

 Activities : Birding, Child-Friendly, Diving, Hiking, Kayaking, Snorkeling

 Just-Released Offer Receive a free cabin upgrade.

 Arrive Baltra Airport and begin the Galapagos adventure aboard the Legend.
 Trek through the highlands of Santa Cruz, observe the famous giant tortoises in their natural habitat, walk inside surprising lava tubes; also visit Pit Craters created from the collapse of surface materials into chamber fissures underground.

 Today, visit Egas Port on Santiago Island.
 Most of the landscape is comprised of layers of rocks and lava flows.
 Observe great blue herons, striated herons, yellow-crowned night herons.
 The salt mines are an important historic spot because of salt exploitation.
 Continue to Bartolome for a hike to the summit with impressive views of the eroded tuff cone of Pinnacle Rock.
 Enjoy time relaxing on the beach, snorkeling and viewing Galapagos penguins, sea turtles, among a great variety of colorful fish schools.